What is Audit Sampling?

 Audit Sampling Importance

 When auditing financial statements, it is not feasible to audit and check every single item within the financial statements.
-It is because it will be very costly and will take a lot of resources and time to do so.
+It will be very costly and will take a lot of resources and time to do so.

 Audit sampling enables auditors to make conclusions and express fair opinions based on predetermined objectives without having to check all of the items within financial statements.
 The auditors will only verify selected items, and through sampling, can infer their opinion on the entire population of items.